SoulaiVang/React-Data-Display/README.md

 ![Example of creating a new login through SSMS](./SQL_New_Login.PNG)

 After creating the new login, right click your server's database and go to `Properties`, and then `Security`.
 Make sure that you have `SQL Server and Windows Authentication mode` selected.
 If it is not turned on, after you select it, you will need to restart your SQL Server.
 To do this, go into your Explorer tab and search up `Services`.
-Open up Services, and scroll down until you find `SQL Server (SQLEXPRESS)`.
+Open up Services, and scroll down until you find `SQL Server (SQLEXPRESS)` (it may be slightly different if you did not install SQL Express specifically).
 Right click it and hit **Restart**.

 ![How to change your SQL Server properties](./SQL_Server_Properties.png) ![How to restart SQL Server](./SQL_Restart.png)